microchip-pic-avr-examples/pic18f56q71-low-power-with-apm-mplab-mcc/README.md

 # Building a Low-Power Sensor Application Using APM — Use Case for PIC18F56Q71 Microcontroller with MCC Melody

-This application note demonstrates the effectiveness of the Analog Peripheral Manager (APM), an integrated peripheral of the PIC18-Q71 device family, in reducing power consumption by enabling and disabling the controlled analog peripherals.
+This project demonstrates the effectiveness of the Analog Peripheral Manager (APM), an integrated peripheral of the PIC18-Q71 device family, in reducing power consumption by enabling and disabling the controlled analog peripherals.

-The main idea of the project consists in benchmarking three similar applications, each of which utilize different low power techniques as described below:
+Three similar applications are benchmarked, each of which utilize different low-power techniques as described below:
 <br>
- - [1.
-Ambient Temperature Basic Application](#1-ambient-temperature-basic-application) - Shows the highest power consumption case by not using any power-saving methods
+ [1.
+Ambient Temperature Basic Application](#1-ambient-temperature-basic-application) - Shows the highest power consumption case by not using any power-saving methods.<br>
- - [2.
-Ambient Temperature Application with APM](#2-ambient-temperature-application-with-apm) - Shows improvements in power savings by using the APM in conjunction with the previous example
+ [2.
+Ambient Temperature Application with APM](#2-ambient-temperature-application-with-apm) - Shows improvements in power savings by using the APM in conjunction with the previous example.<br>
- - [3.
-Ambient Temperature Application with APM and Sleep mode](#3-ambient-temperature-application-with-apm-and-sleep-mode) - Shows the optimal low-power application through the use of the APM and Sleep mode technique
+[3.
+Ambient Temperature Application with APM and Sleep mode](#3-ambient-temperature-application-with-apm-and-sleep-mode) - Shows the optimal low-power application through the use of the APM and Sleep mode technique.<br>

 ## Related Documentation